adilallo/COSE-Project/README.md

 All user-facing text is stored using Unity Localization Tables.
 Text triggers use localization keys, not raw strings, allowing for flexible multi-language support.

-- Scripts like `TextInteraction.cs` (and its subclass `IngeTextInteraction.cs`) dynamically fetch and render localized content from a key.
+- Scripts like `TextInteraction.cs` (and its subclass scripts) dynamically fetch and render localized content from a key.
 - Text appears on user interaction (e.g., collision, click), then optionally disappears.

 ### 2. Event-Based Scene Interaction